practicalgo/website/content/posts/blog_internals.md

 I was happy with the progress at this stage, but then I found an issue.

 When I wanted to update my blog, I had to stop and start my application which meant there was downtime!
 And considering that this is a very important website, I couldn't have that.

-So I sought out to fix that.
+So I set out to fix that.

 ## Zero-downtime update

 ## Summary